V7614-Tech/V7614-PyCalc/README.md

 ---

+# Note from the developer!

+V7614 PyCalc's updates will be delayed because of schoolwork, sorry to have you waiting!
+-Vincent V7614

+---

 # **V7614 PyCalc**

 *V7614 PyCalc* is a console-based calculator written in Python by [Vincent V7614](https://github.com/V7614), designed for **Windows** (and **Linux with Wine**).